Immunizations offer protection against illnesses that can seriously affect your health and the safety of the community at large.

 The American College Health Association (ACHA) recommends that students of all genders receive the HPV vaccine before entering college.
 However, the vaccine can also be given to older adolescents and young adults.
 It is best to be vaccinated before the first sexual contact.

 Gardasil-9 is available at Cornell Health, and is effective for students of all sexes / genders through the age of 26.
 The vaccine is given in a 3-shot regimen over several months (given at 0, 2 and 6 months).
 There is no charge for students on Cornell's Student Health Plan (SHP or SHP-M).
-The Student Health Fee does not cover HVP vaccination; however, most private insurance plans cover the HPV vaccine.
+The Student Health Fee does not cover HVP vaccination, but most private insurance plans do (check your plan to confirm coverage).

 Measles / Mumps / Rubella (MMR)**